emonney/QuickApp/README.md

     *When I say "run from the project folder" I mean run the commands on the command line from those folders
     If any step fails open an [issue](https://github.com/emonney/QuickApp/issues) on github and I'll help fix it.
+*   If you're really new to this consider [paid consultancy](mailto:contact@ebenmonney.com) (I'll guide you on asp.net core through to angular4 and related technologies to quickly get you up to speed)

 ## Login